Spicy Thai Noodle Soup Recipe with red curry paste is stuffed with fresh ingredients.

 You missed out!

-This spicy soup is for you if you enjoy spicy flavorful coconut soups such as the Thai Tom Kha Gai soup or if you are into deep complex Asian food flavors.
+This spicy soup is for you if you enjoy spicy, flavorful coconut soups such as the Thai Tom Kha Gai soup or if you are into deep, complex Asian food flavors.

+The soup is not a traditional dish but rather a Thai-influenced soup that includes typical Thai flavors.
 Basically, the soup flavor profile resembles Thai curries prepared with Thai red curry paste.

-This Spicy Thai noodle soup comes together really fast and includes fresh raw ingredients.
+This spicy Thai noodle soup comes together really fast and includes fresh raw ingredients.

 Besides you can adjust the ingredients you add when it's time to enjoy the soup.